- Soil Association

 Decide what to plant

 Perennials.
-These have lifecycles of many years.
+These have lifecycles that last for years.
 Decide where these go first as they will likely become a permanent feature in your allotment.

 - Fruit.
 Plant these early.
 Apple, pear, plum, cherry trees, as well as rhubarb, berries and currants take 2-3 years to produce.

 - Perennial herbs.
-Rosemary, mint (keep contained), sage, thyme have culinary uses, but also produce bee-friendly flowers.
+Rosemary, mint (keep contained), sage, thyme can be used for cooking, and also produce bee-friendly flowers.
 Plant alongside annual herbs such as chive, dill, coriander and parsley.

 Other herbs and flowers.
 Plant a wide variety of herbs and flowers for: